Aradhy-arch/aradhy-dotfiles/README.md

 The main attraction of these dotfiles is alacritty and wallust tho my fish config is awesome!
 I have set it up so that after running `wallust run /path/to/your/image`, it dynamically updates your wallpaper, your fastfetch, starship prompt, and alacritty config.
 But what if you didin't loke it? so for that reason I spent hours creating a custom flag for wallust which is `wallust --restore` It basically restores everything back to normal :D

+It also changes your wallpaper every day and if you wanna skip one?
+Just type `next` in the terminal and hit enter!
+Also, the wallpaper changing stops if you have applied a wallust template ;D

 ### ⚙️ System Details

 | Component | Choice |